 If you get the chance to chat and get to know your subject before your photographic session, you’ll be able to delve into the story of your subject in more detail.
 This will translate to your audience through your photos.

-This can lead to some candid, gritty sequences of photos via various techniques like alternating between prime & zoom lenses, and changing the surroundings, especially as the subject becomes more relaxed around the camera.
+This can lead to candid, gritty photos sequences via various techniques like alternating between prime & zoom lenses and changing the surroundings, especially as the subject becomes more relaxed around the camera.

 Maintain Eye Contact

-It’s fantastic to discover what kind of images you can capture when people aren’t anticipating the shot.
+It’s fantastic to discover what images you can capture when people aren’t anticipating the shot.

-Those shots will likely involve people’s interactions, which often expose genuine emotions.
+Those shots will likely involve people’s interactions, often exposing genuine emotions.
 I’ve discovered that shooting in continuous mode produces more realistic images if the conditions allow.

 Choosing M43 Lenses

-When choosing lenses for my travels, I like to carry lenses between 7mm to 150mm (14mm to 300mm in FF terms) focal lengths.
+When choosing lenses for my travels, I like to carry focal lengths between 7mm to 150mm (14mm to 300mm in FF terms).